Khairatabad Assembly constituency

 Khairatabad Assembly constituency is a constituency of Telangana Legislative Assembly, India.
-It is one of 15 constituencies in the capital city of Hyderabad.
+It is one of the 26 constituencies of CURE limits, a strategic zone created by Government of Telangana.
 It is part of Secunderabad Lok Sabha constituency.

 Danam Nagender of Bharath Rashtra Samithi won from the Khairatabad constituency in 2023 Assembly Elections.

 Extent of the constituency

 The assembly constituency presently comprises the following neighbourhoods: